The High Cost of Removing the Lower Snake River Dams

 These proposals received a boost when Washington’s Governor Jay Inslee and U.S. Senator Patty Murray released their joint recommendations stating that salmon and other species in Washington state face a dire future that is in part due to the existence of the LSR dams.

-The Washington Policy Center and Center of the American Experiment’s new joint report details how replacing the LSR dams with wind, solar, and battery storage would cost Washington State $34.3 billion.
-This would force Washington electricity customers to pay an additional $330 per year, on average, through 2050.
+This new joint report from the Washington Policy Center and Center of the American Experiment details how replacing the LSR dams with wind, solar, and battery storage would cost Washington State $34.3 billion and force Washington electricity customers to pay an additional $330 per year, on average, through 2050.